tiagosantos967/react-configure/packages/react-configure/README.md

 - Multiple environments, each with its own configuration, like `dev`, `qa`, `prod`, etc.

 It also selects which environment your application is running on based on:
-1. Environment variable (`REACT_APP_ENVIRONMENT` or `STORYBOOK_ENVIRONMENT`);
+1. Environment variable* (`REACT_APP_ENVIRONMENT` or `STORYBOOK_ENVIRONMENT`);
-2. Current hostname like;
+2. Current hostname like `www.test.com`, `dev.test.com`, etc;

--> If an environment variable is defined, the library will ignore the current hostname!
+*If one the the specified environment variables is defined, the library will ignore the hostname

-This way you only have to worry about importing your configs and using them.
-The library will select the right environment, configs and feature-flags for you.
+By using this library you only have to define your configurations and use them.
+The library will select the correct environment, configs and feature-flags for you.

 ## Install